KSP-KOS/KSLib/doc/lib_list_dialod.md

 ### open_list_dialog

 args:
-  * title - string, a title to display at the top of a dialog
+  * title - string, a title to display at the top of the dialog
   * option_list - list of strings, options from which the user will choose

 returns: